Lisa Baldez, Ph.D.

 About Me:

-Dr. Lisa Baldez is Professor of Government and Latin American, Latino and Caribbean Studies at Dartmouth College.
+Dr. Lisa Baldez is Professor of Government at Dartmouth College.
 She is the author of Why Women Protest: Women’s Movements in Chile (Cambridge University Press, 2002) and Defying Convention: US Resistance to the UN Treaty on Women’s Rights (Cambridge University Press, 2014).
 Defying Convention won the 2015 Victoria Schuck Award for best book on women and politics and 2015 best book on human rights, both from the American Political Science Association.
 She is one of the founding editors, with Karen Beckwith, of Politics & Gender, the official journal of the Women and Politics Section of the American Political Science Association.
 From 2015-2018, she served as the Cheheyl Professor and Director of the Dartmouth Center for the Advancement of Learning (DCAL).
 Dr. Baldez is the recipient of the 2019 Midwest Women’s Caucus for Political Science Outstanding Professional Achievement Award.

 Research Interests